rsghotra/MachineLearning/README.md

 # MachineLearning
-Repository contains work done in my academia in field of ML and AI.
-Summary of topics and score achieved is summarized in course_catalogue.pdf
+Summary of topics studies and score achieved can be found in course_catalogue.pdf